hartwigmedical/scripts/peach/README.md

 haplotype | *1_HOM | Haplotype from JSON, including whether it is homozygous (HOM) or heterozygous (HET).
 If no haplotype could be called, has value "Unresolved Haplotype". function | No function | Functionality of this haplotype.
 Wild type has function "Normal Function".
-If no haplotype could be called, has value "Unknown Function". linked_drugs | 5-Fluoracil;Capecitabine | Drugs for which this haplotype is relevant, separated by ";". url_prescription_info | https://www.some_url.com/5-Fluoracil;https://www.some_other_url.com/Capecitabine | For each listed drug, a url with information on how to translate abnormal haplotype function into an appropriate treatment adjustement. panel_version | DPYDpanel_v1.3 | Name and version of panel JSON.
+If no haplotype could be called, has value "Unknown Function". linked_drugs | 5-Fluoracil;Capecitabine | Drugs for which this haplotype is relevant, separated by ";". url_prescription_info | https://www.some_url.com/5-Fluoracil;https://www.some_other_url.com/Capecitabine | For each listed drug, a url with information on how to translate abnormal haplotype function into an appropriate treatment adjustement.
+Separated by ";". panel_version | DPYDpanel_v1.3 | Name and version of panel JSON.
 Both are taken from fields in the JSON. repo_version | 1.0 | Version of PEACH.

-#### Calls TSV file
+### Calls TSV file
 Name: `[sample_t_id].peach.calls.tsv`

 Column | Example Value | Description